robdyke/r2d2/content/BA Politics/beyond-all-reason/essay.md

 relates to his conception of the political.
 Schmitt’s interpretation of liberal thought distinguished between its ethical and economic strands:

-> “…liberal concepts typically move between ethics (intellectuality) and
+> “…liberal concepts typically move between ethics intellectuality and
-> economics (trade).
+> economics trade.
 From this polarity they attempt to annihilate the
 > political as a domain of conquering power and repression.
 The concept
 > of private law serves as a lever and the notion of private property
 > forms the centre of the globle, whose poles - ethics and economics -